g-ford/cradle/part6/README.markdown

 As you can see we now have three sections to output to.
 Data is for intialised variables, whilst bss is for uninitialized variables, which is all an assignment is.
 And text is where the actual operations occur.

-To emit the actual assembly in the text section is pretty straight forward.
+To emit the assembly in the text section is pretty straight forward.
 We simple need to add two new case statements to the `emit` function:

 emit expr = case expr of
      Num a      -> emitLn ("MOV eax, " ++ (show a))